A denizen of dry, open spaces: the springbok (Antidorcas marsupialis).

 The Swartberg Nature Reserve near Prince Albert protects a huge swathe of the Cape Fold Mountains.
 Here you’ll also find proteas on the high ground, mixed with rare renosterveld and truly remarkable mountainscapes.
 The reserve is straddled by the lovely Swartberg Pass.
 Take the more perilous Gamkaskloof Pass to Die Hel for an unforgettable experience.
 Call CapeNature on 021 483 0190 or email reservation.alert@capenature.co.za.

 There is a park in the Karoo where the dominant view, oddly enough, is of water.
-Gariep Nature Reserve surrounds the largest dam in South Africa and has huge herds of springbok along with red hartebeest, black wildebeest, ostrich and even mountain zebra.
+Gariep Nature Reserve surrounds the largest dam in South Africa and has springbok along with red hartebeest, black wildebeest, ostrich and mountain zebra.
 Forever Resorts adjoins the reserve.
 Call them on 051 754 0045 or 012 423 5600.

 Thanks for finally talking about >Ten Lovely Karoo